Clinical Research Innovation

 CTO Medical Directors Forum

 In early 2020, clinical trials office (CTO) medical directors from the AACI CRI Steering Committee created a survey to gather information about the role of the CTO medical director at the cancer centers.
 In August 2020, after reviewing the survey results, the medical directors found more than half of the survey responders stated they did not have a job description or defined criteria for hiring a new CTO medical director.
 The medical directors decided to create a job description to aid cancer center leadership when hiring a new CTO medical director or for evaluation of the current medical director.
 Additionally, the group launched a CTO medical directors listserv to discuss common challenges and solutions.
 To subscribe to the CTO Medical Director Listserv, you must be a CTO medical director at an AACI cancer center.
-Please contact AACI Program Coordinator Kendra Cameron to join the listserv and learn about upcoming virtual roundtable meetings.
+Please contact AACI Program Manager Kendra Cameron to join the listserv and learn about upcoming virtual roundtable meetings.

 The CTO medical directors began hosting roundtable meetings with other CTO medical directors in November 2020.
 After receiving an enthusiastic response, the CTO medical directors decided to host quarterly virtual roundtable meetings for CTO medical directors to share best practices, discuss ongoing challenges, and—most importantly—mentor new directors.